Welcome to the San Luis Obispo County Auditor-Controller-Treasurer-Tax Collector’s Website

 The Auditor-Controller-Treasurer-Tax Collector also offers a Whistleblower Hotline, for reporting fraud or waste within the County.

-Please contact the Tax Collector by email at [email protected] or by phone at (805) 781-5831 if you have specific questions about your tax bill.
+Please contact the Tax Collector by email at [email protected] or by phone at (805) 781-5831 if you have questions about your tax bill.

 If paying online: e-Check is free; fee for using credit or debit card.